nelsonksuat/Community_Notes_analysis/README.md

 #### Citation
 If you use this work, please cite it as:

-Tausk, N. (2025, June 17).
+Tausk, N. (2025).
 The embeddedness of European Fact-Checkers within Community Notes on X. GitHub. https://github.com/nelsonksuat/Community_Notes_analysis